Falk, Erika A. "Women, Press, and the Presidency." Ph.D. diss., University of Pennsylvania, 2001.

 Though political rivals and some male colleagues at first dismissed her as “little Patsy,” Pat Schroeder became the forceful doyenne of American liberals on issues ranging from arms control to women’s reproductive rights during her 24-year House career.
 Congresswoman Schroeder’s biting wit and political barbs—from her seat on the Armed Services Committee, she once told Pentagon officials that if they were women, they would always be pregnant because they never said “no”—helped to make her a household name and blazed a trail for a new generation of women onto Capitol Hill.1

-Patricia Scott was born in Portland, Oregon, on July 30, 1940, daughter of Lee Scott, an aviation insurance salesman, and Bernice Scott, a public–school teacher.
-Her great–grandfather had served alongside William Jennings Bryan in the Nebraska legislature, lending a reform–populist cast to her political heritage.
+Patricia Scott was born in Portland, Oregon, on July 30, 1940, daughter of Lee Scott, an aviation insurance salesman, and Bernice Scott, a public school teacher.
+“When I was growing up,” Schroeder recalled, “my father was always interested in politics and he talked about it.
+The dinner table conversations were always very vivid about what was going on.”2 Her great-grandfather had served alongside William Jennings Bryan in the Nebraska legislature, lending a reform-populist cast to her political heritage.
 As part of a military family that moved from post to post, she was raised in Texas, Ohio, and Iowa.
 Pat Scott earned a pilot’s license and operated her own flying service to pay her college tuition.
 She graduated from the University of Minnesota in 1961, a member of Phi Beta Kappa majoring in philosophy, history, and political science.
-She earned a J.D. from Harvard Law School in 1964, though, as one of just 15 women in a class of more than 500, she felt “submerged in sexism.”2 On August 18, 1962, she married a law school classmate, James Schroeder, and the couple moved to Denver, eventually rearing two children, Scott and Jamie.3 While in law school, a professor told Schroeder that most corporations shunned women lawyers, so she took a job with the federal government for two years as a field attorney for the National Labor Relations Board.
+She earned a JD from Harvard Law School in 1964, though, as one of just 15 women in a class of more than 500, she felt “submerged in sexism.”3 On August 18, 1962, she married a law school classmate, James Schroeder, and the couple moved to Denver, eventually rearing two children: Scott and Jamie.4 While in law school, a professor told Schroeder that most corporations shunned women lawyers, so she took a job with the federal government for two years as a field attorney for the National Labor Relations Board.
 She later moved into private practice, taught law, and volunteered as counsel for Planned Parenthood.

 Schroeder received a rude introduction to the power of entrenched committee chairmen.
-She sought and earned a seat on the all–male Armed Services Committee because, according to the newly elected Congresswoman, “When men talk about defense, they always claim to be protecting women and children, but they never ask the women and children what they think.”14 Eager to identify and curb defense appropriations which, at the time, totaled nearly 40 percent of the national budget, Schroeder represented a minority viewpoint on the conservative Armed Services Committee.15 Infuriated that a young woman sat on his committee, Chairman F. Edward Hébert of Louisiana, a Dixiecrat and 30–year veteran of Congress, made Schroeder share a chair with Ron Dellums, an African–American Democrat from California, during the organizational meeting for the committee.
-As Schroeder recalled, she and Dellums sat “cheek to cheek” because the chairman declared “that women and blacks were worth only half of one regular Member” and thus deserved only half a seat.16 Dellums later commented that he and Schroeder acted as if sharing a chair was “the most normal thing in the world,” in an effort to undermine Hébert’s obvious attempt to make them uncomfortable.
-When Schroeder sought a spot on a delegation to a Strategic Arms Limitation Treaty disarmament conference on chemical warfare, Hébert declined her request noting, “I wouldn’t send you to represent this committee in a dogfight.”17 Undeterred, Schroeder and her Democratic Caucus colleagues managed to oust Hébert in 1975, during the height of congressional reform efforts which included rules changes that weakened the power of long–standing committee leaders.
+She sought and earned a seat on the all-male Armed Services Committee because, according to the newly elected Congresswoman, “When men talk about defense, they always claim to be protecting women and children, but they never ask the women and children what they think.”19 Eager to identify and curb defense appropriations which, at the time, totaled nearly 40 percent of the national budget, Schroeder represented a minority viewpoint on the conservative Armed Services Committee.20 Infuriated that a woman and an African American (Ronald V. Dellums of California) sat on his committee despite his objections, Chairman Felix Edward Hébert of Louisiana, a Dixiecrat and 30-year veteran of Congress, sought to marginalize them on the committee.
+Schroeder recalled that Hébert lamented, “This is the worst thing that’s ever happened.
+It’s not even worth running for Congress any more.
+They’ve taken away all your power.
+There’s nothing left.
+However, I still have the power to determine how many seats are at the dais, and these two people are only worth half of the rest of my Members, so they’re getting one chair.”21 Dellums later commented that he and Schroeder acted as if sharing a chair was “the most normal thing in the world,” in an effort to undermine Hébert’s obvious attempt to make them feel unwanted.
+When Schroeder sought a spot on a delegation to a Strategic Arms Limitation Treaty disarmament conference on chemical warfare, Hébert declined her request noting, “I wouldn’t send you to represent this committee in a dogfight.”22 Undeterred, Schroeder and her Democratic Caucus colleagues managed to oust Hébert in 1975, during the height of congressional reform efforts which included rules changes that weakened the power of long-standing committee leaders.
 Schroeder remained on the panel throughout her congressional career.

 Representative Schroeder quickly became a driving force in the 1970s and 1980s as Democrats sought to rein in Cold War expenditures.
-In unison with a more like–minded chairman, Les Aspin of Wisconsin, she fostered an era of Democratic defense budgets that, in Schroeder’s estimate, supported “reasonable strength” rather than “unreasonable redundancy.”18 She also asserted herself as a major advocate for arms control, opposing, among other programs, the MX (“Missile Experimental”) program.
-Arguing against the philosophy that the U.S. Air Force’s mobile MX rockets would serve as a deterrent to nuclear war, Schroeder suggested instead that “everyone in the world would be more impressed if we didn’t deploy the weapon and showed common sense.”19 Schroeder worked to improve benefits, health care, and living conditions for military personnel, crafting the 1985 Military Family Act and eventually chairing the Subcommittee on Military Installations.
-Toward the end of her career, she convinced the Armed Services Committee to recommend that women be allowed to fly combat missions.
-In 1991, Schroeder spearheaded demands for reform in the military after two highly publicized sexual harassment scandals: the navy “Tailhook” and a later case involving an army sergeant’s abuse of female recruits.
+In unison with a more like-minded Armed Services chairman, Leslie Aspin of Wisconsin, she fostered an era of Democratic defense budgets that, in Schroeder’s estimate, supported “reasonable strength” rather than “unreasonable redundancy.”23 She also asserted herself as a major advocate for arms control, opposing, among other programs, the MX (“Missile Experimental”) program.
+Arguing against the philosophy that the U.S. Air Force’s mobile MX rockets would serve as a deterrent to nuclear war, Schroeder suggested instead that “everyone in the world would be more impressed if we didn’t deploy the weapon and showed common sense.”24 Schroeder worked to improve benefits, health care, and living conditions for military personnel, crafting the 1985 Military Family Act and eventually chairing the Subcommittee on Military Installations.
+Toward the end of her career, she convinced the Armed Services Committee to recommend that women be allowed to fly combat missions.25 In 1991 Schroeder spearheaded demands for reform in the military after two highly publicized sexual harassment scandals: the Navy “Tailhook” and a later case involving an Army sergeant’s abuse of female recruits.
 Schroeder also served as spokesperson for those in Congress who believed that American allies should bear more of the global defense burden.

 By the late 1980s, Schroeder was one of the most recognizable faces on Capitol Hill, battling Republicans on military spending, reproductive rights, or workplace reform measures.
 She became a master at using the media to publicize an issue, often in staunchly partisan terms.
-Schroeder dubbed President Ronald Reagan the “Teflon President,” a reference to his popularity despite high–profile scandals such as the Iran–Contra Affair.
-She chaired Senator Gary Hart’s presidential campaign in 1987 before it fell apart because of revelations of his marital infidelities.
-Incensed at Hart’s behavior, Schroeder decided for a brief time to seek the Democratic nomination for President, promising a “rendezvous with reality” that would bring to center the issues of underrepresented Americans.20 She broke down while announcing her withdrawal, however, spurring many feminists to charge her with undermining women’s political advances with her emotional display.
+Schroeder dubbed President Ronald Reagan the “Teflon President,” a reference to his popularity despite high-profile scandals such as the Iran-Contra Affair.
+She chaired Colorado Senator Gary Warren Hart’s presidential campaign in 1987 before it fell apart because of revelations of his marital infidelities.
+Incensed at Hart’s behavior, Schroeder decided for a brief time to seek the Democratic nomination for President, promising a “rendezvous with reality” that would bring to center the issues of underrepresented Americans.27 “In a moment of madness, I thought, ‘All right, well I’ll run for President.’
+You know it was way too late and everything.
+I’d come to my senses in the middle of the summer.”28 Schroeder broke down while announcing her withdrawal, however, spurring many feminists to charge her with undermining women’s political advances with her emotional display.
 Those criticisms proved spurious, since in 1992 Schroeder, as the House’s elder stateswoman, welcomed a record number of women elected in the “Year of the Woman.”
-She described the event as an “American perestroika.”21
+She described the event as an “American perestroika.”29

-Despite being the longest–serving woman in the House at the time of her retirement, Schroeder never chaired a full committee.
-In line to become chair of the Post Office and Civil Service Committee, Schroeder lost the opportunity at a leadership position when Republicans eliminated the panel once they gained control of the House after a 40–year hiatus.
-As a Member of the minority party, Schroeder lost much of her institutional power base when the switch in power occurred in the 104th Congress (1995–1997).
-No longer the chair of any subcommittees, she also failed to earn the distinction of Ranking Democrat on any House committees.22
+Despite being the longest-serving woman in the House at the time of her retirement, Schroeder never chaired a full committee.
+In line to become chair of the Post Office and Civil Service Committee, Schroeder lost the opportunity at a leadership position when Republicans eliminated the panel once they gained control of the House after a 40-year hiatus.
+As a Member of the minority party, Schroeder lost much of her institutional power base when the House flipped in the 104th Congress (1995–1997).
+No longer the chair of any subcommittees, she also failed to earn the distinction of Ranking Democrat on any House committees.30

 After a brief teaching stint at Princeton University’s Woodrow Wilson School of Public and International Affairs, Schroeder was appointed president and CEO of the Association of American Publishers in June 1997.
 She also was selected to lead a multi-year study for the Institute on Civil Society to identify and promote social programs to encourage social cohesion and restore a sense of community for Americans.